Pont Neuf paris

 What’s Nearby the Bridge?

 There’s plenty to see and do around the Pont Neuf.
-If you’re wanting to some shopping (and honestly it’s worth going just to admire the building) then La Samaritan department store is worth a visit.
+If you’re wanting to some shopping (and honestly it’s worth going just to admire the building) then La Samaritaine department store is worth a visit.

 Located right next to the bridge on the right bank, it was closed for nearly 20 years before finally being reopened in 2021 under LVMH.